 I did not try it as it was too expensive for my student budget.
 Although the experience isn’t comparable, there are lookouts to see the valleys from higher (Uchisar Castle would be one of them).
 View balloon rides here*

-Two guided tours of one day each to explore Cappadocia
+Explore Cappadocia in two days: two guided tours of one day each

 You’ll find a few Cappadocia tours that you can book online here*.
 Alternatively, you can also book one at your hotel directly.